IlanaFeldman/ST558-Project-2/entertainment.md

 between the average keyword and log-shares.
 With an decreasing log number of shares, the number of average keywords decreases as well.
-People tend to share the articles less when they see less of these average keywords in the articles from the socmed channel.
+People tend to share the articles less when they see less of these average keywords in the articles from the entertainment channel.

 Figure 7 is similar, except it compares the log-transformed number of shares to the log-transformed images in the article.
 As noted